 Lateral rotation in abduction

-The athlete stands holding the band with the elbow abducted in 90 degrees.
+The athlete stands holding the band with the elbow abducted at 90 degrees.
 The athlete elevates the arm, ensuring the elbow is also elevated.
 The shoulder is maintained at 90-degree abduction without horizontal adduction or abduction.

 Standing 90/90 external rotation